The Number 8 turquoise mine in Carlin, Nevada was first mined in

 5,000 pounds were mined between 1929-1933.
 In 1950 a nodule weighing

 150 pounds was found.
-It is now at the Covered Wagon in Old Town
+It was at the Covered Wagon in Old Town

 monzonite shale and thinly beaded black chert.